marciot/retroweb-networking/README.md

 # How does it work?

-This library uses [PeerJS](http://http://peerjs.com) for establishing one-to-one connections between pairs of participants.
+This library uses [PeerJS](http://peerjs.com) for establishing one-to-one connections between pairs of participants.
 This library builds on top of that capability to create a many-to-many mesh network between more than two participants.
 This mesh network simulates a shared medium that can carry binary packets, supports data link addressing and broadcast packets among emulated computers.

-When paired with an appropriate emulator, this virtual data link can carry vintage network protocols such as legacy Ethernet packets (for emulated Xerox Alto computers) or LocalTalk (for emulated Macintosh computers) and enable multi-player gaming.
+When paired with an appropriate emulator, this virtual data link can carry vintage network protocols such as legacy Ethernet (for emulated Xerox Alto computers) or LocalTalk (for emulated Macintosh computers) and enable multi-player gaming.

 ## Related Projects:

-This code is used in the following projects:
+This code has been developed to support the following projects:
 * https://github.com/marciot/retroweb-vintage-computer-museum
 * https://github.com/marciot/mazewar-vr
 * https://github.com/sethm/ContrAltoJS